samuelcampos/ScreenDim/README.md

 # ScreenDim

-> PhoneGap/Cordova plugin for enabling/disabling screen dim
+> This is a fork of the PhoneGap/Cordova plugin for enabling/disabling screen dim from alunny.
+Modifications were made to make it hopefully compliant with PhoneGap Build for all to use.
+> Namespace was changed, as I hope to extend this, and wasn't sure on alunny's intention with the original plugin.

 ## Usage